Live Chat Now

 Hybrid classes are the perfect option for students and professionals who prefer the experience of in-person learning combined with the convenience of online classes.
 In-person classes allow you to engage with professors and classmates on campus, while completing a portion of your coursework via our online portal.

 Online classes allow you to complete your coursework 100% remotely.
-You’ll have access to the same tools and resources as on campus students, including experienced faculty and career services support.
+You’ll have access to the same tools and resources as on-campus students, including experienced faculty and career services support.

-Classes Start Monday, July 03, 2023
+Classes Start Monday, April 29, 2024

 Choose your Program

-Explore Our Onsite and Online Accounting Programs
+Explore Our Hybrid2 and Online Accounting Programs

 Selected